DT357/foundryvtt-castles-and-crusades-v14/README.md

 Because the system retains the original id and folder name, official Troll Lord Games modules and other existing integrations that target `castles-and-crusades` can continue to resolve the expected system identifier and paths.

 ## Notes
+I did use Codex to help with this upgrade.
+If you get bent out of shape about AI usage in a programming context, just move along and stick to the Foundry v12 system.